The summit of Mt. Whitney

 • include high altitude on as many of those hikes as possible

-• be able to complete those hikes with sustained, consistent, and comfortable output at a moderate level
+• be able to complete those hikes with sustained, consistent, and comfortable output at a moderate level, while being mindful of pacing.

 • #1:Gradually